-Overall, the design of the lower floors enhances the pedestrian experience and will promote street activity by providing new ground floor retail uses on both frontages and a prominent residential lobby on Bryant Street.
+Overall, the design of the lower floors enhances the pedestrian experience and will promote street activity by providing entrances to the commercial space on both frontages and a prominent residential lobby on Bryant Street.
 The retention of the brick facade of the existing industrial building, paired with full wall transparent glass at the ground floor will create a unique streetscape.
 The vehicular access to the below grade parking is on 19th Street, with a single curb cut.
 The Project's rear courtyard aligns with the developing mid-block open space.